llucasbrandao/spring-apache-kafka/README.md

 ## How to
 Be aware that this project is only for testing purposes. <br>
-If you're willing to use it, change the two "SERVER" variables on `./src/main/java/com/lucasbrandao/apachekafka/config/KafkaConsumerConfiguration.java` and `./src/main/java/com/lucasbrandao/apachekafka/config/KafkaProducerConfiguration.java` with your kafka server IP and Port.
+If you're willing to use it, change the two "SERVER" variables in `./src/main/java/com/lucasbrandao/apachekafka/config/KafkaConsumerConfiguration.java` and `./src/main/java/com/lucasbrandao/apachekafka/config/KafkaProducerConfiguration.java` with your kafka server IP and Port.
 ## References